github/developer.github.com/content/v3/repos/forks.md

 ## Create a fork

-Create a fork for the authenicated user.
+Create a fork for the authenticated user.

     POST /repos/:user/:repo/forks